tektoncd/chains/README.md

 - Signing `TaskRun` results with user provided cryptographic keys, including `TaskRun`s themselves and OCI Images
 - Attestation formats like [intoto](docs/intoto.md)
-- Signing with a variety of cryptograhic key types and services (x509, KMS)
+- Signing with a variety of cryptographic key types and services (x509, KMS)
 - Support for multiple storage backends for signatures

 ### Installation